transdigiware/blockchain/howto/ibp-v2-faq.md

 Yes.
 The Raft ordering service nodes are configured to use TLS communication.
 TLS is embedded in the trust model of Hyperledger Fabric.
 By default, server-side TLS is enabled for all communications using TLS certificates.
 TLS is used to encrypt the communication between your nodes and as well as between your nodes and your applications.
 TLS prevents man-in-the-middle and session hijacking attacks.
 All {{site.data.keyword.blockchainfull_notm}} Platform components use TLS to communicate with each other.

+## Can {{site.data.keyword.blockchainfull_notm}} Platform components interoperate with Hyperledger Fabric components on the same network?
+And vice versa?
+And what is the support policy for networks that include both {{site.data.keyword.blockchainfull_notm}} Platform components and open source components?
+{: #ibp-v2-faq-interoperability}
+{: faq}

+Yes.
+Hyperledger Fabric networks consist of many distributed members owning one or more nodes.
+There are multiple deployment options:

+* {{site.data.keyword.blockchainfull_notm}} Platform for IBM Cloud with console
+* {{site.data.keyword.blockchainfull_notm}} Platform v2.x (Full Platform)
+* {{site.data.keyword.blockchainfull_notm}} Images
+* Open source Hyperledger Fabric images or a non-IBM product

+Containers deployed from any of the above sources can be connected on a single channel and transact.
+You can join IBM Blockchain Platform peers to any network running Hyperledger Fabric components.
+Similarly, you can invite Fabric peers to join channels hosted on an ordering service deployed on the IBM Blockchain Platform.
+Note that you will need to use Hyperledger Fabric APIs or the CLI.
+For more information about what is supported, see [Support for IBM Blockchain Platform](https://www.ibm.com/support/pages/node/1072956){: external}.
+For instructions on how to configure interoperability see [Connect the IBM Blockchain Platform to Hyperledger Fabric components](https://developer.ibm.com/tutorials/hyperledger-fabric-and-ibm-blockchain-peer-interoperability/){: external}.

 ## What types of off-chain databases are supported with the {{site.data.keyword.blockchainfull_notm}} Platform?
 {: #ibp-v2-faq-offchain-db}